 A HealthExpress Video Visit costs up to $49, depending on your insurance.
 You can pay with a credit or debit card.

 For a Primary Care Video Visit or Specialist Video Visit, Scripps will work with your insurance to process the visit before we bill you for any out-of-pocket amount your insurance determines to be your responsibility.
 You may be charged up to $49 for a Primary Care Video Visit and up to $69 for a Specialist Video Visit, depending on your insurance.
+If your insurance does not cover telemedicine, then the self-pay rate will cost up to $49/$69.

 If you have a flexible spending account, your fee may be reimbursable.
 Check with your insurance plan.